 Create an environment variable¶

-Start by going to a deployment in the UbiOps WebApp.
-Click on the Advanced tab and then the Create variable icon.
+To create a deployment level environment variable, go to a deployment in the UbiOps WebApp.
+Click on the Environment variables tab and then the Create variable icon.
 You can now create an environment variable by filling in its name and value.

 You can set the environment variable to secret during creation.
 In this way, the value will not show up in API responses or logs.
-Use this when you have sensitive information like passwords in your environment variable.
+Provide the secret as True when you have sensitive information like passwords in your environment variable.

 Copy environment variables¶